smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Fourth Wing** by Rebecca Yarros, used for 11 squares
 - **Tress of the Emerald Sea** by Brandon Sanderson, used for 10 squares

-**Black Water Sister** by Zen Cho was the book read at least 10 times with the highest ratio of squares to times read: read 11 times for 6 squares.
+**The Magician's Daughter** by H.G.
+Parry was the book read at least 10 times with the highest ratio of squares to times read: read 13 times for 8 squares.

 <INSERT PLOT HERE>

-There were an average of 2.6929077163086523 reads per book.
+There were an average of 2.7924340467894475 reads per book.

 ### Authors

 The ten most-read authors were:

-- Martha Wells, read 435 times
+- Martha Wells, read 439 times
-- T. Kingfisher, read 369 times
+- T. Kingfisher, read 370 times
-- Brandon Sanderson, read 346 times
+- Brandon Sanderson, read 347 times
 - S.A.
 Chakraborty, read 276 times
 - Travis Baldree, read 266 times
 - Terry Pratchett, read 230 times
 - Neil Gaiman, read 214 times
 - Becky Chambers, read 208 times
 - Naomi Novik, read 194 times
-- Fonda Lee, read 179 times
+- Fonda Lee, read 180 times

 The authors used for the most squares were: